frontenddogma/web-development-glossary/manuscript/a.md

 Aspect ratio
 : A proportional relationship between an image’s width and height.
 The aspect ratio is commonly expressed as two numbers separated by a colon, as in 16:9.&nbsp;[†](#w-aspect-ratio)

+AssemblyScript
+: A TypeScript-based programming language (essentially JavaScript with static types) that is optimized for WebAssembly and compiled to WebAssembly using asc, the reference AssemblyScript compiler.
+AssemblyScript is developed by the AssemblyScript Project and the AssemblyScript community.
+It was first released in 2017.&nbsp;[†](#w-assemblyscript) ℹ︎&nbsp;[assemblyscript.org](https://www.assemblyscript.org/)

 Assignment
 : The setting or resetting of the value stored in the storage location(s) denoted by a variable name; in other words, an assignment statement copies a value into the variable.
 In most imperative programming languages, the assignment statement (or expression) is a fundamental construct.
 Today, the most commonly used notation for this basic operation has come to be `x = expr` (originally Superplan 1949–51, popularized by Fortran 1957 and C) followed by `x := expr` (originally ALGOL 1958, popularized by Pascal), although there are many other notations in use.&nbsp;[†](#w-assignment)